FOR IMMEDIATE RELEASE: 9/9/19

 SYRACUSE, N.Y.– Calls to the Upstate New York Poison Centerin regards to vaping and the use of e-cigarettes have increased since last year.

 In all of 2018, our center (which covers 54 counties in NYS) received 52 calls in regards to people using e-cigarettes (either with nicotine or THC).
 So far in 2019, we have received 111 calls.

 On top of that, according to the Centers for Disease Control and Prevention since September 6th, there have been 450 cases of vaping-associated pulmonary illness in 33 states and one U.S. territory.
 Five deaths have also been reported.
-Our poison center has received 13 calls locally that are currently being investigated by the New York State Department of Health.
+As of September 9th, our poison center has received 13 calls locally that are currently being investigated by the New York State Department of Health.

 Currently, 1 in 5 high school students say they vape and 1 in 20 middle school students admit to trying vaping.
 The long-term health impact of vaping is unknown.